-With P&O Irish Sea Ferries you can sail between England and Ireland and Scotland and Northern Ireland.
+With P&O Irish Sea Ferries, you can sail between England and the Republic of Ireland, and Scotland and Northern Ireland.

 With directferries.co.uk you can find P&O Irish Sea timetables, fares and book P&O Irish Sea ferry tickets.
 Where applicable we’ll also compare P&O Irish Sea with alternative ferry companies.

 Trip to Larne with the ferryboat from Cairnryan was excellent: good weather, a ship in good condition, a good and efficient service on boat and on land, punctuality and good food on board, what do you want more!?
 Thanks for an enjoyable journey.